thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

  * `upperCase`, for example - `${recipientFirstName:upperCase}`
  * `lowerCase`, for example - `${recipientFirstName:lowerCase}`
  * `capitalize`, for example - `${recipientFirstName:capitalize}`

+To create a new template, follow these steps:

+- Click the "Add template" button in the upper right corner of the "Templates" window;
+- In the new window, enter the notification template name;
+- Select a template from the template type list;
+- Next, select one or more delivery methods.
+Click "Next";
+- Enter the subject and text of the message;
+- Also you can use the Action button in the notification.
+Enter the button name, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
+You can also display the icon and set its color.
+Click "Next";
+- Click "Add".

+{% include images-gallery.html imageCollection="notification-center-add-templates" %}

 ##### General template